mmann1123/pyGIS/pygis/docs/d_understand_crs_codes.md

 ### What is in a PROJ.4 string?

 Multiple parameters are needed in the string to describe a CRS.
-To separate the parameters in the string and distinctly identify each individual parameter, each parameter begins with a `+` sign.
+To separate the parameters in the string and identify each individual parameter, each parameter begins with a `+` sign.
 A CRS parameter is defined after the `+` sign.

 A few `PROJ.4` parameters can be applied to most CRSs: